 - Set aside time.
 Hygge is unhurried.
 It's a peaceful focus on warmth and comfort.
 If you need some tips on making time, I've been collecting them for you for quite a while!
 Check out all the information at my {"don't have time?"} link.
 There are many resources there, including fantastic ideas from experts as well as some new perspectives about time you may not have thought about before.
 And don't miss the information about {"our community" (my online events)} which are hygge in several ways--they involve photos and memories and friends.

 - Now make something meaningful with your photos.
 Creating something from your photos is hygge--good for your heart and soul.
 Writing down your memories and what makes those photos fun or special or wonderful is also hygge--good for your heart and soul.
-My go-to suggestion is to make a yearbook of all the photos from one year, and {this video tutorial} walks you through that step by step with heirloom-quality books.
+My go-to suggestion is to make a yearbook of all the photos from one year, and the video tutorial below walks you through that step by step with heirloom-quality books.
 But there are lots of ways to preserve your photos and memories, from high-quality softbound books and wirebound cookbooks to wall canvases and digital scrap pages.
-Check out {all the top-quality methods I recommend} right there at that link.
+Check out {all the top-quality methods I recommend} right there at that link--including a more creative digital scrapbooking option than is shown in the fast & easy video below.
 Find something you will enjoy!